hiyama341/KO-of-exocellulases/README.md

 - Querying the databases to identify the Aspergillus mutants and their corresponding DNA sequences
 - Processing the DNA sequences to fasta files

-The notebook has detailed explanation of each each step of the analysis.
+The notebook has a detailed explanation of each each step of the analysis.

 ## Usage
 To use this repository and reproduce the analysis, follow these steps: